 With Amazon Flex you can get paid to deliver people’s Amazon packages.
 You’ll set your own schedule and work when it’s convenient for you.
 Amazon Flex delivery partners can earn $18 – $25 per hour.

 Protip – if you use Amazon, make sure you have a free business account so you can shop for better deals!

 TAKL is a service-based app where you can sign up and perform services for people in your area.
 You can complete tasks like cleaning, packing, moving, hauling away debris, lawn car, vehicle washing, and more.

-The app determines the standard rate for your area for the tasks and all payments are processed online so you don't need to deal with collecting it from the customer.
-To get started:
+The app determines the standard rate for your area for the tasks and all payments are processed online so you don’t need to deal with collecting it from the customer.
+Sign up here to get started.

 Taking surveys online for cash used to be the best-kept secret but now it’s widely talked about and for good reason.
 I have made thousands of dollars over the past few years from taking surveys online!

 That being said, all survey sites are not created equally.
 There are a few companies that I love to use and earn cash back into my PayPal account, as well as reward points that I can use at places like Target, Walmart, and Macy’s.

 Here is a list of the best survey companies to make money:

 Freelancing is another popular side hustle you can get started with if you haven’t already.
 When I started this blog, I quickly got into freelancing by offering my Pinterest management services to other bloggers and businesses.